nephio-project/porch/docs/content/en/docs/4_tutorials_and_how-tos/working_with_package_revisions/_index.md

 **PackageRevision stuck in Draft?**

-- Check readiness conditions: `porchctl rpkg get <PACKAGE-REVISION> -o yaml | grep -A 5 conditions`
+- Check readiness conditions with the `porchctl rpkg get <PACKAGE-REVISION> -o yaml | grep -A 5 conditions` command
-- Verify all required fields are populated in the Kptfile
+- Verify that all required fields are populated in the Kptfile
-- Check for pipeline function errors in Porch server logs
+- Check for pipeline function errors in the Porch server logs

 **Push fails with conflict?**

-- Pull the latest version first: `porchctl rpkg pull <PACKAGE-REVISION> ./dir`
+- Pull the latest version first with the `porchctl rpkg pull <PACKAGE-REVISION> ./dir` command
-- The PackageRevision may have been modified by someone else
+- Check if the PackageRevision has been modified by someone else
 - Resolve conflicts locally and push again

 **Cannot modify Published PackageRevision?**

 - Published PackageRevisions are immutable by design
-- Create a new revision using `porchctl rpkg copy`
+- Create a new revision with the `porchctl rpkg copy` command
 - Use the copying workflow to create editable versions

 **PackageRevision not found?**

-- Verify the exact PackageRevision name: `porchctl rpkg get --namespace default`
+- Verify the exact PackageRevision name with the `porchctl rpkg get --namespace default` command
-- Check you're using the correct namespace
+- Check if you are using the correct namespace
 - Ensure the repository is registered and synchronized

 **Permission denied errors?**

-- Check RBAC permissions: `kubectl auth can-i get packagerevisions -n default`
+- Check RBAC permissions with the `kubectl auth can-i get packagerevisions -n default` command
-- Verify service account has proper roles for PackageRevision operations
+- Verify that the service account has proper roles for PackageRevision operations
-- Ensure repository authentication is configured correctly
+- Ensure the repository authentication is configured correctly

 **Pipeline functions failing?**

-- Check function image availability and version
+- Check the function image availability and version
-- Verify function configuration in Kptfile
+- Verify the function configuration in Kptfile
-- Review function logs in Porch server output during push operations
+- Review the function logs in the Porch server output during push operations
-- **To save work-in-progress despite failures**: Add `porch.kpt.dev/push-on-render-failure: "true"` annotation to the PackageRevision
+- To save work-in-progress despite failures, add the `porch.kpt.dev/push-on-render-failure: "true"` annotation to the PackageRevision
   ```bash
   kubectl annotate packagerevision <name> porch.kpt.dev/push-on-render-failure=true
   ```